 Conall tapped Josah’s shoulder and signaled to return to the warehouse.
 They looked around, then hurried once they confirmed no one was in the area.
 Reaching the door first, the oldest Evermore slid it open.

 Josah pointed to the box of swords, which two stout crewmen lifted it with ease.
 Caleb motioned them on, shutting the door as they left.
 He kept the door open slightly to illuminate a small area.

 Conall waved Josah over.
 “I’ll take the spears with Rolan now.
-Birds are starting to chirp.
+Birds are chirping.
 The morning will break soon.”

 He nodded his agreement, pointing Caleb towards the door.
 Confirming no one was near, they carried the box of spears toward the boats.
 Josah signaled Caleb over to him.
 “Grab the crate.
 We’re leaving now.”

 With the door wide open, Caleb nodded.
 He lifted his end, surprised to find the crate of arrows was heavy.
 There had to be thousands.
-But, before he could step out, Caleb heard the guards talking.
-They returned.
+But before he could step out, Caleb heard talking.
+The guards had returned.

-He lowered his end of the crate and quietly slid the door shut.
+He lowered his end of the crate to the floor and slid the door shut with care.
 Josah understood when Caleb signaled to be quiet.
 They both waited patiently.
 The talking persisted, more of a muffled sound from inside the warehouse.

 Suddenly, the door slid open.
 It was Conall.
-This time, the warehouse was completely dark when he pushed it closed.
+He closed the door with care, ushering the darkness into the warehouse.
 “There are two guards out front,” he whispered in a husky tone.

 “We can’t stay here,” Josah said.
-“We have to be in the boat before the morning breaks.”
+“We must be in the boat before the morning breaks.”